 The variable is the fallible world around me.
 The variable is me—my screwing up and choosing a path that, if I’d just thought more clearly, maybe not reacted with high emotion or self-preservation or ambition, I might have chosen The Way of No Regret.
 This, I see now, is naive.
 The variable is also someone I love—or don’t—who makes a bad or misinformed choice that spews debris on my side of the fence.
 And maybe I’m the only one left with a rake.

 I am –we are–the sum total of all the joy and wonder and disillusionment of our Story co-mingled into one.
 The sum total of all those who provided us with our DNA–our lineage–and all of their regrets and joys and junk.
-If I remove some evidence of life from my face, do I risk removing part of the story my grandmother began telling when she spoke in lilting whispers, gently divulging the secrets of life that lies beneath the surface?
+If I remove some evidence of life from my face, do I risk removing part of the story my grandmother began telling when she spoke in lilting whispers, gently divulging the secrets of life lying beneath the surface?